ISUgenomics/Zengyi-2021-ScheffersomycesStipitis/Notebook_Maryam/04a-b13rawReadAlignment2RefGenome.md

 I tried aligning the raw reads onto the insert and also tried aligning insert onto the raw reads.
 I also changed some parameters:

 -N to get more alignments on the same target ( default was 5).
-This is specially important whan I am trying to align the reads on one insert!
+This is specially important when I am trying to align the reads on one insert!

 -p this is the ratio of primary to secondary ratio. by reducing this number we get more alignments, we get some alignment with lower alignment score.
 The default  is 0.8.
 With p=0.8 we get very few alignments.
 With 0.1 we got too much noise.